 9pm Short Series

-For the first time in the Documentaries department we are looking for a new face to front a number of films a year.
+We are looking for a new face to front a number of films a year.
 We believe that person should have an extraordinarily enquiring mind, insight, warmth and wit.
 We have launched a search which Fozia Khan is leading on.

 Additionally we are also keen to make one-off films that might be fronted by a famous face who has a particular point of view or personal story they want to tell.